OperationSpark/Playing-With-Objects/README.md

 everything work smoothly.

-The idea is that the user will type in some information in the input boxes and click the "Add" button.
+The idea is that the user will type in some information in the input boxes and click the `Add` button.
 Then the information that they input will be transformed into a sentence like: "Ben loves the color yellow."
 Since each person has multiple pieces of information about themselves, we will group them into a `person` object.
 We will do this in the following steps:

 1.
-Make a function that returns a `person` object which contains the information entered inthe input boxes.
+Make a function that returns a `person` object which contains the information entered in the input boxes.
 2.
 Make a function that takes a `person` object and adds a sentence to the list.
 3.